Aussies on Tour: Min Woo Lee wins Scottish Open and a start in the Open Championship | Australian Senior Golfer

-AUSSIE golfers just keep on delivering on the world tour’s with Perth’s 22 year old Min Woo Lee winning the Scottish Open on the weekend and joining last week’s Irish Open winner Lucas Herbert with a start in the Open Championship at Royal St George’s starting Thursday.
+AUSSIE golfers just keep on delivering on the world stage with Perth’s 22 year old Min Woo Lee winning the Scottish Open on the weekend and joining last week’s Irish Open winner Lucas Herbert with a start in the Open Championship at Royal St George’s starting Thursday.

 An equipment adjustment, a pre-round premonition and some Wimbledon inspiration all conspired to deliver Min Woo Lee a second European Tour title in another outstanding week for Aussie golfers across the globe.